-Earth Science for Public School Teachers Summer Session
+° ° 520 Earth Science for Public School Teachers

 A study of the principles and applications of earth science by means of student demonstrations which are usable in the elementary and secondary schools.
 Course satisfies requirements for Education 584.
-(Not open to graduate students who have undergraduate earth science majors or minors.
-Nor to those who have taken Earth Science 449.)
 Three semester hours credit.